CP1404/Practicals/prac_10/README.md

 we can call to send and receive data to and from a system.
 You can write code to interact with things like Twitter, Slack, weather services, government databases, NSA spy satellites and more...

-We'll start with Wikipedia.
+Let's use an API for Wikipedia.

-Instead of writing our own HTTP calls to the Wikipedia API, we can make use of a Python library that abstracts the details away and presents a simpler, Python-based, API for us. *We need to install that now*.
+Instead of writing our own HTTP calls to the Wikipedia API, we can make use of a Python library that abstracts the details away and presents a simpler, Python-based, API for us.
+**Let's install that now**.

-The lab PCs should let us install packages.
+The JCU lab PCs should let us install packages.
 If it looks like the package is still installing (infinitely), just carry on as if it were finished, and it should work... or just restart PyCharm if you'd like it to stop telling you it's installing!
 If you really can't install the wikipedia package, then skip those parts of the prac that use it.